BuildOnViction/docs/docs/whitepaper.md

 masternode B does.

 Furthermore, there is also a reward sharing ratio among token holders and masternode who has been elected supported by the token holders.
-For example, within an epoch, one masternode receives $X$ TOMO.
-Ten percent of $X$ is sent to the masternode’s address.
-Eighty percent of
+Specifically, each epoch consists of 900 blocks, which will reward a total of 250 TOMO in the first two years.
+This amount of 250 TOMO will be divided to all of the Masternodes proportionally to the number of signatures they sign during the epoch.
+Afterward, the reward achieved by each Masternode  will be divided into three portions.
+-   **Infrastructure Reward**: The first portion of 40% called **Infrastructure Reward** goes to the Masternode.

+-   **Staking Reward**: The second portion of 50% called **Staking Reward** goes to the pool of all voters  for that Masternode which is shared proportionally based on the token stake.

+-   **Foundation Reward**: The last portion of 10% called **Foundation Reward** goes to a special account controlled by the Masternode Foundation, which is run by **TomoChain** company initially.

-$X$ is shared in proportion to the amount of tokens deposited and voted by the masternode and token holders, respectively.
-The last ten percent of $X$ credits to the **Tomochain** foundation. oken holders who unvote before the checkpoint block will not receive any shared reward.
+It is worth noting that coin-holders who unvote before the checkpoint block will not receive any shared reward in the **Staking Reward** portion.

-## Tomochain Consensus Protocol {#Sec:ProtocolOverview}
+## TomoChain Consensus Protocol {#Sec:ProtocolOverview}

 ### Double Validation Process {#double-validation-process .unnumbered}